 Stretching is an excellent way to improve mobility and flexibility.
-However, a common worry when stretching your dog is the fear of hurting your dog.
+However, a common worry when stretching your dog is the fear of stretching too far and hurting your dog.

 A human can self-monitor a stretch, but can you always tell if your dog’s stretch has gone too far?
 This uncertainty can cause some stress in us humans!

-Here are some current recommendations for executing healthy stretching for your dog:
+Here are some current recommendations when executing healthy stretching for your dog:

 Never stretch before doing exercises

 – (unless it is part of a veterinary prescribed rehabilitation program).

 Research available with humans shows that passive stretching before exercise increases the potential of soft tissue injuries.

 It is believed that muscles store potential energy in their elastic fibres.
 If the muscle is stretched before an exercise movement, that potential energy is released and the energy of the muscle is decreased.
 Overly stretched muscles may cause soft tissue to be overly flexible.
 Flexibility detracts from the bracing activity of strength and control when executing an exercise movement.
 Strength and control are paramount for safety in exercise execution.